magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 #object[Object [object Object]]
 ```

 Do you see the `Hello, world!
-I am a component-box` text in the page?
+I'm a component-box` text in the page?
 The above `render` call corresponds to the `ReactDOM.render` function
 call used with React: